gusdleon/umbrajs-three/readme.md

 Download this repository and run `npx http-server`.
 Then open [the player example](http://127.0.0.1:8080/examples/player.html?key=pubk-a33b4cb8-6643-46a7-a3ff-c768c812b3b6&project=1005906&model=699980469).
 You should see a red shoe.

+See [the build instructions](https://github.com/UmbraSoftware/umbrajs-three/wiki/Building-the-library) for local builds.

-**Uploading models**
+**Uploading scenes**

-You need a free trial account to upload models to Umbra's cloud.
+You need a free trial account to upload scenes to Umbra's cloud.
 Please fill a request access form at [https://www.umbra3d.com/access-request](https://www.umbra3d.com/access-request) to start your trial.